 Price Transparency for Rural & Community Hospitals

-In this age of consumerism, patients want to know the cost of services from their provider, not just the insurance company.
-However, it’s now more than a patient desire – it’s a requirement for all hospitals, including rural & community hospitals.
+To prepare financially for the rising costs of healthcare, patients want to know how much hospitals charge for their needed services, not just the insurance company.
+However, it’s now more than a patient desire – it’s a requirement for all hospitals, including rural and community hospitals.

-Beginning on January 1, 2021, the Hospital Price Transparency Rule by the Centers for Medicare & Medicaid Services has mandated all U.S. hospitals to annually post online their standard charges for goods and services in two formats:
+Since January 1, 2021, the Hospital Price Transparency Rule by the Centers for Medicare & Medicaid Services has mandated that all U.S. hospitals post online annually their standard charges for goods and services in two formats:

 Improving Price Transparency in Rural & Community Hospitals